Mortgage Refinance Calculator

 A mortgage refinance is essentially a new mortgage loan.
 In order to refinance, you'll need to apply with a licensed mortgage lender the same way you would if you were purchasing a home.
 Utilizing a refinance calculator and obtaining quotes from multiple lenders will give you an opportunity to maximize the benefits of refinancing.

 In some circumstances, you may be able to refinance without jumping through the normal hoops associated with obtaining a traditional mortgage or refinance.

 FHA Streamline Refinance

-If your current loan is an FHA loan, refinancing to another FHA loan may provide the easiest path to a lower payment.
+If your current mortgage loan is an FHA loan, refinancing to another FHA loan may provide the easiest path to lower monthly mortgage payments.
 A streamline refinance typically does not require a new home appraisal or income verification.

-There are restrictions to FHA streamlines, but if you meet them, they are a great way to expedite the refinance process.
+There are restrictions to FHA streamlines, but if you meet them, they are a great way to expedite the mortgage refinancing process.